 To determine the reasons that HyperSwap might be disabled, see the Session Messages panel by selecting the View Messages from the Actions list on the Sessions panel.

-This parameter is applicable only if the manageH1H2withHyperSwap parameter is set to yes.
+This parameter is applicable only if the manageH1H2withHyperSwap parameter is disable

 -onConfigErrorHS { disable | partition }

 Specifies the policy for the action to be taken for a configuration error.
 Valid policies are: